okta/okta-sdk-dotnet/docs/CAPTCHAApi.md

 Create a CAPTCHA instance

-Adds a new CAPTCHA instance to your organization.
-In the current release, we only allow one CAPTCHA instance per org.
+Creates a new CAPTCHA instance.
+Currently, an org can only configure a single CAPTCHA instance.

 ### Example
 ```csharp